 - Turns out he gets stripped of his position of ruler of the city by General Petraeus, then gets set up as a puppet ruler by The Man Behind the Man, the apparently dead Elhmas.
 A rather hollow victory.

 - Moreover, even though Zacharael the mason is supposed to be "his man," making Michael The Man Behind the Man, Petraeus is already aware that something's up and has final say on Zacharael's cabinet picks.

-- If Zacharael is who everyone thinks he is, he probably planned for this as well, noting immediately afterwards that he reckoned it was about 50:50 the humans would depose him immediately.
+- If Zacharael is who everyone thinks he is, Michael planned for this as well, noting immediately afterwards that he reckoned it was about 50:50 the humans would depose him immediately.

 - My God, What Have I Done?: His first reaction on actually seeing the conditions within the concentration camp that he helped create.
 May be subverted when he claims later on in his own thoughts that he doesn't feel any guilt whatsoever for the repercussions of his schemes, although this may be denial.

 - Necessarily Evil: does some absolutely horrible things that are, in the end, absolutely necessary.
 As one character tells Lemuel in Pantheocide, if Michael hadn't done what he did, all of Heaven would have been nuked/flattened.

 - Pet the Dog: gets a few of these moments.

 - Raising both Lemuel and Maion up a level or two in the angelic hierarchy to make their lives easier.
 Admittedly, this also has the effect of stopping the righteous rage of Lemuel.

 - Setting up Lemuel and Maion to make them both happy.
 Again, it conveniently helps him too.